 Wednesday Night Community Meal: Zion provides a meal for anyone who is hungry each Wednesday night during the school year.
 We serve and average of 10,082 meals on Wednesday nights, mostly to hungry kids, the children of refugees.
 On average, we serve 400 meals a week.

-Clothes Closet: Our clothes closet is well stocked and is open Monday - Friday, 10 a.m. - Noon.
-And on Sunday mornings from 8 a.m. - Noon and Wednesday nights from 6 - 8 p.m.
-We are happy to recieve your donated items.
+Clothes Closet: Our clothes closet is well stocked and is open Monday - Thursday, 10 a.m. - Noon.
+We are happy to receive your donated items.

 STARS Kids: Our neighborhood schools are full with English Language Learner students whose primary language is not English.
 Most Wednesday nights in the school year and now in the summer, we try to provide English language and reading help for students in elementary through high school.
 We provide a safe environment for them to ask questions, enjoy some food and fun, and gain cultural and reading literacy.
 STARS stands for SERVE, TEACH, ADVOCATE, REACH, and SEND, which are our five primary objectives.
 Click here to see the STARS Kids Flyer.
 Find out more...